Planning and Future Trends

 Report on cloud services and edge computing

-One of the 2030 targets included in the Digital Compass: The European way for the Digital Decade Communication is that 75% of the European enterprises use cloud computing services, big data and Artificial Intelligence (AI).
-This objective forecasts a significant growth of these services as, according to Eurostat’s data, only 36% of European Union enterprises used cloud services in 2020, mostly for simple services such as e-mail and storage of files.
-At the same time, the European Commission (EC) has put forward the ambition of looking at new digital opportunities and trends, such as the metaverse.
+One of the 2030 targets included in the Digital Compass: The European way for the Digital Decade Communication is that 75% of the European enterprises use cloud computing services, big data and Artificial Intelligence.
+This objective forecasts a significant growth of these services as, according to Eurostat’s data, only 36% of EU enterprises used cloud services in 2020, mostly for simple services such as e-mail and storage of files.
+At the same time, the EC has put forward the ambition of looking at new digital opportunities and trends, such as the metaverse.
 Cloud and edge computing are, among other technologies, key enablers of these developments.

 In this context, BEREC considers that there is merit in assessing the provision of cloud and edge computing services.
 Among other issues, the report will map the different providers within the Internet Ecosystem.
 The competition implications of the increasing concentration of the public cloud market in Europe will be taken into account.
 The report will also consider the role of Internet Service Providers and other providers in the value chain for the provision of the services as well as the bundles of cloud and edge computing services with business Electronic Communication Services (ECS) and Electronic Communication Networks (ECN).